Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

     - This accepts anything added to [kubejs_tfc/models/block/ground_cover/](https://github.com/Notenoughmail/KubeJS-TFC/tree/1.20.1/src/main/resources/assets/kubejs_tfc/models/block/ground_cover)
 - `.notAxisAligned()`: Rotates placed models by 45 degrees
 - `.collision()`: Enables collision for the block
+- `.withPreexistingItem(item: ResourceLocation)`: Sets the 'block item' of the block to be an existing item

 ### Example